beeryani/neogcamp_lessontwo/README.md

 > Repository for LessonTwo of levelZero of neoGcamp

+## assignment for markThree

+>We have made two projects in lecture One.

+>1.
+How well do your friends know you?
+Quiz which we made live.
+>2.
+Fandom Quiz.
+The assignment is to create a quiz about any topic you're interested in.

+>Assignment for today is that you create two repos for both the projects and push the changes.
+Make sure you use:

+>1. good commit messages
+>2. update README with details of the project
+>3. update URL of the REPL in Github

 ## PART ONE: SETTING UP GIT and GITHUB

 ### ex01: explain to a 10-year-old what is git